keithah/vocana/.github/issues/README.md

 3. Add comprehensive integration tests

 ### For UI Development
-1. Move to Issues #6, #7, #8
+1. Virtual audio controls UI is implemented
-2. Implement menu bar interface
+2. Menu bar interface complete
-3. Add settings UI
+3. Settings UI ready for virtual device configuration
-4. Integrate with system

 ## How to Use This Directory